akc8012/acolannino.io/content/blog/how-I-struggled-to-build-a-nextcloud-server-and-won.md

 draft: true
 ---

-### Why (am I going through with all of this)?
+### Why am I doing this to myself?
 I figured, if *I* have to struggle, I may as well invite others onto the struggle-bus as well.

 I really like taking notes.
 Notes are an extension of my stupid brain, which can't remember a *damn* thing on its own.
 All these notes were being stored on Google's servers, which [doesn't](https://en.wikipedia.org/wiki/PRISM_(surveillance_program)) [seem like](https://www.gnu.org/proprietary/malware-google.en.html) [the best](https://www.washingtonpost.com/technology/2019/06/21/google-chrome-has-become-surveillance-software-its-time-switch/) [idea](https://www.eff.org/deeplinks/2020/03/google-says-it-doesnt-sell-your-data-heres-how-company-shares-monetizes-and).

 This isn't so much a guide or tutorial - more just me explaining the massive effort it took to set this damn thing up.
 I hope somebody someday learns something from my suffering, or is maybe just entertained.

+### The hardware
+Hardware is bad and I hate it, more on this later.

 ### RAID 1, or whatever that means
 Here I was, all ready to go in fulfilling my long-held dream of running my own little server.
 Then my stupid coworker comes in, and asks "hey, what if your drive fails? what will you do then?" and ruins all of my fun.

 He tells me I should do "RAID", which is apparently all the rage.
 RAID stands for "Redundant, Awesome...
-I dunno", and was invented on a whim by [some random twerps in the 80's](https://en.wikipedia.org/wiki/RAID#History).
+I dunno", and was invented on a whim by [some random nerds in the 80's](https://en.wikipedia.org/wiki/RAID#History).

 This was by far the most pain-free part of the process.
 It was the only pain-free part of the process, actually, the rest was pure suffering.
 I recommend doing this for fun if you're bored on a Friday evening.
 It's cathartic, and the only part of this process that [just worked](https://www.youtube.com/watch?v=nVqcxarP9J4).